caolan/async/README.md

 <a name="every" />
 ### every(arr, iterator, callback)

-__Alias:__ all
+__Alias:__ `all`

-Returns true if every element in the array satisfies an async test.
+Returns `true` if every element in the array satisfies an async test.
-_The callback for each iterator call only accepts a single argument of true or false, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like fs.exists.
+_The callback for each iterator call only accepts a single argument of `true` or `false`, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like `fs.exists`.

 __Arguments__